Linux

 The only mechanism to enter the “secure world” is via the SMC instruction (secure monitor call).
 This is analogous to how user-space applications invoke kernel system calls via the SVC (supervisor call) instruction to enter privileged mode.
 So long as the kernel does not issue the SMC instruction, the secure world need never be entered.
 Thus, we can restate our purpose as removing all secure monitor calls from the kernel configuration.

-The tutorial in the present article is somewhat more involved than the preceding ones in the series.
+The present article is somewhat more involved than the preceding ones in the series.
 For this reason I offer the “Quick Start” version, where the required modifications to kernel drivers are offered as patches to apply to a particular version.
-For those interested, the “Theory” and “Long Version” sections fill in the details.
+For those interested, the “Theory” section fill in the details.
 As in other articles, we conclude with a brief discussion.

 Quick Start